 truncated_contentfull_content_file_urlmessageFor most agent tasks, use this flow:

-search_tools to discover relevant capabilitiesget_tools_by_ids to inspect the best candidate(s) when neededexecute_tool to call the selected capabilityIn practice:
+discover to find relevant capabilitiesinspect to review the best candidate(s) when neededcall to execute the selected capabilityIn practice:

 tool_id from a previous turn, re-inspect it before reuseProviding a consistent session_id across a single user session helps with: